Province lays out possible framework for water use in post-moratorium era | CBC News

 The King government quietly signalled the end of the 19-year moratorium earlier this month, introducing changes to regulations under the Water Act that could be implemented in September.

-"The tricky part is then figuring okay, how it gets divvied up," said George Somers, P.E.I.'s manager of drinking water and wastewater management.
+"The tricky part is then figuring OK, how it gets divvied up," said George Somers, P.E.I.'s manager of drinking water and wastewater management.

 Under the regulatory changes put forward by the province, applications for large irrigation wells would be considered in the same way for farms as they are for other industrial water users like golf courses and car washes.
 But acceptance would be contingent on the development of a sustainable irrigation strategy, and work on that strategy is just beginning.